menu

 In addition, the real estate in the Old East Dallas neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
 In fact, 88.1% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 97.9% of American neighborhoods.

-Furthermore, 88.0% of the real estate in the Old East Dallas neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Furthermore, renter-occupied real estate is dominant in the Old East Dallas neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 88.0%, which is higher than 96.2% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Old East Dallas neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 33.8%, which is higher than 96.1% of all U.S. neighborhoods.

 Did you know that the Old East Dallas neighborhood has more Finnish and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.7% of this neighborhood's residents have Finnish ancestry and 5.6% have Scottish ancestry.